SidGit7102/SidGit7102/README.md

 ## About Me

 I am an aspiring software developer with a strong focus on creating efficient and innovative solutions.
-My interests include machine learning, web development, and I love astronomy by heart.
+My interests include machine learning, backend development, and I love astronomy by heart.
 I enjoy tackling challenging problems and continuously improving my skill set.

 - 🌱 Currently learning: Advanced machine learning techniques and Backend development.
 - 💬 Ask me about: Python, DSA Problems, Machine Learning and a little about Astronomy.